wp-plugins/my-calendar/readme.txt

 * Bug fix: Manage events screen showed no data for users without manage_events permissions.
 * Bug fix: if single event set, could not filter to time period views.
+* Bug fix: 'single' template ID not passed into template filter.
+* Bug fix: events in private categories appeared in time-based upcoming events lists.
 * New feature: Accessibility features for locations.
 * New feature: Specify accessibility services for events.
 * New feature: ticketing link field
-* New feature: event registration information field
+* New feature: event registration information fields
 * New feature: my_calendar_event shortcode can now query templates by keyword (list,mini,single,grid).
+* New filter: mc_date_format for customizing date formats.
 * Improved get current URL function.
 * iCal output in multiple-month view outputs all displayed months.
 * {map} template tag to display a Google Maps using the Google Maps API.
 (Not available in pop-up displays.)